JPMorgan executive Staley sells 7 percent of holdings

-Aug 15 (Reuters) - Jes Staley, the JPMorgan Chase & Co executive who was recently moved aside from his post as chief executive of the company’s investment bank, sold 7 percent of his company stock on Wednesday, according to a regulatory filing.
+(Reuters) - Jes Staley, the JPMorgan Chase & Co (JPM.N) executive who was recently moved aside from his post as chief executive of the company’s investment bank, sold 7 percent of his company stock on Wednesday, according to a regulatory filing.

 Staley, 55, sold 30,000 shares for $1.12 million, according to the filing.
 He still has 384,855 shares worth about $14.34 million.